galasa-dev/helm/README.md

 ./rotate-encryption-keys.sh --release-name example --namespace galasa-dev
 ```

 The `rotate-encryption-keys.sh` script will automatically update the current encryption key with a new one, and then restart your Galasa Ecosystem's API and engine controller pods so that they can pick up the new encryption key.
-After rotating the encryption keys, the script will re-encrypt the existing secrets in your Galasa Ecosystem using the newly activated encryption key and then clear the fallback decryption keys list once the existing secrets have been successfully re-encrypted.
+After rotating the encryption keys, the script will re-encrypt the existing secrets in your Galasa Ecosystem using the newly activated encryption key.

+Once the encryption keys have been rotated and the existing secrets have been re-encrypted, the script will clear the fallback decryption keys list and restart the API and engine controller pods for a final time to keep the Galasa services in sync with the contents of the encryption keys secret.

 ### Development
 To install the latest development version of the Galasa Ecosystem chart, clone this repository and update the following values in your [values.yaml](charts/ecosystem/values.yaml) file: